finbourne/lusid-sdk-java/sdk/docs/ChartOfAccountsApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     ChartOfAccountsApi apiInstance = new ChartOfAccountsApi(defaultClient);
-    String scope = "scope_example"; // String | The scope of the ChartOfAccounts.
+    String scope = "scope_example"; // String | The scope of the Chart of Accounts.
-    String code = "code_example"; // String | The code of the ChartOfAccounts.
-Together with the scope this uniquely identifies the ChartOfAccounts.
+    String code = "code_example"; // String | The code of the Chart of Accounts.
+Together with the scope this uniquely identifies the Chart of Accounts.
     String accountCode = "accountCode_example"; // String | The code of the Account.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to retrieve the Account properties.
 Defaults to the current LUSID system datetime if not specified.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the Account definition.
 Defaults to returning the latest version of the Account definition if not specified.